Bass drum: Playing

 Since the bass drum is oriented differently from a snare or tenor drum, the stroke itself is different, but the fundamentals remain the same.
-Your forearms should be parallel to the ground and bent at the elbows.
-The line between your shoulder and elbow should be vertical and the mallet should be held upward at a 45-degree angle.
+The player's forearms should be parallel to the ground and bent at the elbows.
+The line between their shoulder and elbow should be vertical and the mallet should be held upward at a 45-degree angle.
 The hands hold bass mallets in such a way as to place the center of the mallet in the center of the head.
 The mallet shaft bottom should be flush against the bottom part of the hand when playing, differing from other grips typical to percussion instruments.

 The motion of the basic stroke is either similar to the motion of turning a doorknob, that is, an absolute forearm rotation, or similar to that of a snare drummer, where the wrist is the primary actor, or more commonly, a hybrid of these two strokes.
 Bass drum technique sees huge variation between different groups both in the ratio of forearm rotation to wrist turn and the differing views on how the hand works while playing.
 Some techniques also call for the use of fingers supporting the motion of the mallet by opening or closing, but no matter whether it is open or closed the thumb needs to be close to the rest of the fingers.

 However, the basic stroke on a drum produces just one of the many sounds a bass line can produce.
 Along with the solo drum, the "unison" is one of the most common sounds used.
 It is produced when all of the bass drums play a note at the same time and with a balanced sound; this option has a very full, powerful sound.
 The rim click, which is when the shaft (near the mallet head) is struck against the rim of the drum, either solo or in unison.
 Rimshots are rare on a bass drum and usually only happen on the top drums.

 The different positions of the typical five person bass line each require different skills, though not necessarily different levels of skills.
 Contrary to the popular belief that "higher is better," each drum has its own critical role to play.
 Bottom, or fifth bass, is the largest, heaviest, and lowest drum in the drumline.
 Consequently, it is used frequently to help maintain pulse in an ensemble and is thus sometimes referred to as the "heartbeat" of the group (the bottom bass was also often referred to as the "thud" bass in days gone by, indicating that many of their notes were the last one at the end of a phrase).
 Although this player does not always play as many notes as fast as other bass drummers (the depth of pitch renders most complex passages indistinguishable from a roll), his or her role is essential not only to the sound of the bass line or the drum line, but to the ensemble as a whole, especially in the case of parade bands.